 HubSpot moved a lot of their collaboration software from paid versions down to free access in order to help customers with current cashflow problems.
 They also removed email send limits on the platform so businesses could readily keep in touch with their customers.

 In addition, they bundled marketing, sales and service products into a discounted bundle for $50 a month, which was taken up in even larger numbers than they anticipated.

-As a CRM platform used by 78,000 customers, Hubspot is able to aggregate anonymised data to really understand how their customers are running their businesses.
+As a free CRM for small businesses and a professional CRM platform used by 78,000 customers, Hubspot is able to aggregate anonymised data to really understand how their customers are running their businesses.

 Business recovery from Covid19